Download the full PDF for New York

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in New York rose to 61.7 percent in January from 61.6 percent in the prior month.
+The labor force participation rate in New York fell to 61.7 percent in April from 61.8 percent in the prior month.